The AMT-USC Biometric P12 and Q16 Solutions

 Digital Seal Control

-The AMT-USC P5 uses a patented, dynamic command and control monitoring interpreter system that is unique to each user and safely located on a remote secure server.
+The AMT-USC biometric solutions use a patented, dynamic command and control monitoring interpreter system that is unique to each user and safely located on a remote secure server.
 The Digital Seal is contacted each time the user accesses the Internet and is performs most of the functions described in this briefing, sharing some operations with the P5 applet installed on the user’s computer or smart phone.

 Baseline Personal Profiles & Trust Records